Tallinn is definitely one of my favourite cities in Europe.

 How to get to Tallinn, Estonia

 Tallinn is a perfect destination for a city break.
 Located just across the Gulf of Finland from Helsinki, it’s really easy to get to.
-Both cities are well served by the major European airlines, and are linked by regular ferries (which take about 2.5 hours).

 If you have more time, I’d also definitely recommend spending a day or two in Helsinki, which is another fantastic city to explore on foot.

-I use – and recommend – Aviasales to find the best deals on flights.
+I use – and recommend – Skyscanner to find the best deals on flights.
 Their search engine is really easy to use and often picks up on promotions and discounted fares that are missed by other comparison sites.
-You can search across a range of dates, and it suggests the best dates and times for you.

-If you’re already in the Baltic region, Tallinn, Estonia is connected to the other major cities (e.g. Riga in Latvia, or Vilnius in Lithuania) by regular bus services.
-There are also trains, although these tend to be slower and often require you to change trains mid-journey.
+If you’re already in the Baltic region, Tallinn is connected to the other major cities (e.g. Riga in Latvia, or Vilnius in Lithuania) by regular bus services.

-How to get around Tallinn Old Town
+How to get around Tallinn’s Old Town

-It’s easy (and fun) to get lost in the winding backstreets and alleyways of the Old Town.
 You can use the various towers and church spires to orient yourself, though if you keep walking in one direction you’ll eventually reach the city walls.

 To get to Toompea, just walk uphill!

-If you’re keen to explore other parts of the city, there’s an efficient network of trams and buses which operate between about 6am and 11pm.
-Check out the maps located at tram stops for details of which line to take.
 Public transport is free for residents of Tallinn (again, good job Tallinn), but visitors pay €1.60 for a ride (or €3 for the day).
 You can buy a ticket from the driver or at a kiosk.

 The ferry terminal is less than 1 kilometre from the edge of the Old Town, so easily walkable.

-Where to stay in Tallinn, Estonia
+Where to stay in Tallinn

-You’ll find a large number of Airbnb properties in and around the Old Town.
-Most of these are high quality and relatively affordable.
-Prices are somewhat lower outside of the Old Town.
+Prices tend to be a bit lower outside of the Old Town.
 I stayed in a great place in the Rotermanni Kvartal district, just east of the Old Town (sub-5 minute walk).

 If you’re looking for a hotel, good options include the St. Petersbourg Hotel (fairly pricey but excellent) and the St. Olav Hotel (mid-range, very atmospheric).